 I have however used the glue method on latex paint and it worked just as beautifully as the chalk paint.

 That’s it!
 Now you know the secret to getting perfect crackle paint.
 Have fun practicing, I can’t wait to see some of your finished projects!
-Snap a pic and tag #dailydoseofdiy on your favorite social media.
+Snap a pic and hit the tried it button on the Pinterst Pin to show off your work.

 Are you a beginner woodworker?
 Grab my list of the five must-have tools to get started.
 With these five tools, you can build just about anything.